Direct Links for Adobe Acrobat Pro, Standard & Reader DC 2016/2015

 Special: Legally download dozens of free Adobe books for a limited time!

-The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe and legal.
+The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine, safe, legal, and will not change.
 They are especially useful when you are unable to download these products via other means – perhaps due to issues with the Adobe’s Download Manager.
 Here the file access is open and you can just use your browser, or another DLM.

 Note there is no actual trial version of Acrobat DC Standard for any platform, but Pro includes all Standard features – so you can try out Pro for free and then decide which version you want at the time of purchase.
 Naturally, the free Adobe Reader DC 2016 for PDF is also downloadable for both operating system platforms – Windows (7, 8, 10) and Mac OS (10.9, 10.10, 10.11).